 Leaving Potosi was a nightmare.
-Without a GPS I was trying to use Google Maps on an iPhone.
-It was very difficult to escape Potosi and to make matters worst, it was raining, raining hard.
-Fortunately, at the edge of town I was asked at a toll booth where I was going and was told to turn around.
+Without a GPS, I was trying to use Google Maps on an iPhone.
+It was very difficult to escape Potosi, and to make matters worse, it was raining, raining hard.
+Fortunately, at the edge of town, I was asked at a toll booth where I was going and was told to turn around.
 Leaving a city can be like trying to read Brielle without being trained.
-Finally the route out became clear and I was on my way to Surce, a two hour ride…then the temperature started dropping.
+Finally, the route out became clear and I was on my way to Surce, a two-hour ride…then the temperature started dropping.

-The first piece of advice Claus gave me was, “hotels and food is so affordable in Bolivia, enjoy the best.”
-That night I checked into Sucre’s finest hotel, Hotel Parador Santa Maria.
+The first piece of advice Claus gave me was, “Hotels and food are so affordable in Bolivia, enjoy the best.”
+That night with Claus's help, I checked into one of Sucre’s finest hotels, Hotel Parador Santa Maria.
 I felt a little out of place walking into a posh hotel with riding gear, but I got over it.
 The staff are great, the room lovely…

 No comments: